 Guidelines for Students at Joint Base (McGuire, Ft.
 Dix, Lakehurst)

 Students at the Joint Base may take any MALS courses offered at that location.
-All courses offered there are considered MALS seminars.

 Students may take any online MALS courses offered.
 The subject area rules listed below will apply.

 The subject matter of the courses selected for the program should include the following areas, regardless of which of the types of courses listed above they are.

 - Courses in at least three different academic disciplines

 - At least 2 courses (6 credits) in humanities (art, history, literature, philosophy, religion, etc.)

 - At least 2 courses (6 credits) in social sciences (anthropology, psychology, political science, sociology, criminal justice, etc.)

 - 1 course on either non-western cultures or issues pertaining to gender and/or minorities

 No more than two courses with grades lower than a B may be counted toward the degree.
 Two grades lower than B will result in academic probation.
 Any additional grade lower than a B will result in dismissal from the program.

 Up to 10 graduate credits (3 courses) with grades of B or better may be transferred from other graduate programs either within Rutgers or at other universities, with the approval of the graduate program director.
 Professional training courses in fields like education, social work, business, or nursing are generally NOT eligible for transfer credit Transfer credit is awarded only after a student has complete 12 credits in the MALS program.